fourstix/Elfos-TMS9118-Demos/README.md

 * **/src/**  -- Common source files for assembling Elf/OS utilities.
   * asm.bat - Windows batch file to assemble source file with Asm/02 to create an object file.
 Use the command *asm xxx.asm* to assemble the xxx.asm file.
 The object file would be named *xxx.prg*.
   * link.bat - Windows batch file to assemble source file with Asm/02 to create binary file.
 Use the command *link xxx.prg* to link the xxx.prg object file to the vdp_video.lib library file to create the binary file named *xxx.elfos*.
+  * ansi.asm  - Demo to write ANSI text to the display.
   * blank.asm - Demo to blank the display.
   * collision.asm - Demo to show sprite collision detection.
   * collision_noq.asm - Collision demo without using the Q bit.